tinkerbell/cluster-api-provider-tinkerbell/README.md

   and Tinkerbell
 * It simplifies Kubernetes cluster management using Tinkerbell as underline infrastructure provider
-* Create, update, delete Kubernetes project in a declarative fashion.
+* Create, update, delete Kubernetes clusters in a declarative fashion.

 ## Current state

 7th December 2020 marks the first commit for this project, it starts as a porting from CAPP (cluster api provider packet).

-As it is now it does not do anything useful.
-It starts the infrastructure manager.
-Just a go binary with all the boilerplate code and controllers bootstrapped.
+As it is now it is able to bootstrap single Control Plane instance clusters using hardware managed by Tinkerbell.
+Support for upgrades and multi-instance Control Plane clusters is still outstanding.

+See [docs/README.md](docs/README.md) for more information on setting up a development environment.

 ## Technical preview